 One hour, repeatable.
 Prerequisites: Sophomore standing and permission of the instructor.
 Production experience consists of practical experiences on stage and behind the scenes.
-Students will apply terms and methodologies utilized in today's technical theatre in a production setting.
-Gen Ed: FA (Ex)
+Students apply terms and methodologies used in today's technical theatre.
+Gen Ed: FA

 THE 2210 ACTING II